FISCO-BCOS/FISCO-BCOS/bcos-l2-contracts/README.md

 enableNumber)` / `getValueByKey(key)`, each entry packed as `(uint192 value,
 uint64 enableNumber)` in a single slot.
-The L2 upper layers read a key's slot directly (no EVM) via `keccak256(utf8(key) ‖ be32(baseSlot))`, where `baseSlot` is the slot of `_config` (101, after the OZ upgradeable base; pinned in the storage-layout fixture). `getValueByKey` is the EVM-callable path for external callers.
+The L2 upper layers read a key's slot directly (no EVM) via `keccak256(utf8(key) ‖ be32(baseSlot))`, where `baseSlot` is the slot of `_config` (101, after the OZ upgradeable base; pinned by PR-7's storage-layout gate). `getValueByKey` is the EVM-callable path for external callers.
 Access control is OZ `OwnableUpgradeable` (owner = ProxyAdmin).
 See `2026-06-17-systemconfig-slot-kv-redesign.md` for the full contract.